 Partying during the High Season

-Partying in Mykonos is at its best during July, August and the first couple of weeks in September.
+The best time to visit Mykonos for partying is the period of July, August and the first couple of weeks in September.
 The absolute best period for partying is the 1st of August until the 20th of August.
-These three weeks, are full of famous DJs visiting the island, and all the great parties take place at that period, as it is the absolute peak of the high season and Mykonos is the place to be for the rich and famous.
+These three weeks are full of famous DJs visiting the island, and all the great parties take place at that period, as it is the absolute peak of the high season and Mykonos is the place to be for the rich and famous.

 Crowds during the High Season

-From the 1st to the 20th of August, you will find the most crowds on the island, compared to all the year.
-There will be traffic on the roads, parking is difficult, and the beaches are full with people.
-20th of August until 15th of September and 1st of July until 1st of August, there are about 20 to 30% less people on the island.
+From the 1st to the 20th of August, you will find the most crowds on the island, compared to the year.
+There will be traffic on the roads, parking is difficult, and the beaches are full of people.
+20th of August until the 15th of September and 1st of July until the 1st of August, there are about 20 to 30% fewer people on the island.

 Chance of bad weather during the High Season